erikkroes/erikkroes-nl/src/blog/a-photographer-s-view-on-alt-text.md

 {% image "./src/assets/media/obama.webp", "President Obama speaking from behind a pedestal" %}

 Let's take this image as an example.
 What does it denote?
 And I'm picking this word because it one I picked up during my study in photography.
 The literal meaning of something is its [denotation](https://en.wikipedia.org/wiki/Denotation).
 In this case it could be something like the pretty generic alt text I added in the code: "President Obama speaking from behind a pedestal".
 The denotation is also right up the alley of image recognition by artifical intelligence (AI).
 You literally describe what's in the image.
-Although could easily go for an even more literal description here like: "A man in a suit behind a pedestal".
+Although you could easily go for an even more literal description here like: "A man in a suit behind a pedestal".

 Stating it's President Obama is already more of a [connotation](https://en.wikipedia.org/wiki/Connotation).
 It's an interpretation of what we see.
 It's a cultural addition.
 Other connotations could include mentioning it's the first black president, that it's a former president or that he's talking about Donald Trump here.